 These results are consistent with Chakraborty et al. (2016), who recorded 49 predator species, with spiders forming the most abundant group (41%), followed by Coleoptera (29%) and Hymenoptera (6%).
 The diversity of spiders in the present investigation aligns with Borkakati et al. (2018), who documented 16 spider species in rice fields, and Moses et al. (2023), who recorded 16 predatory spider species across six families.
 In the present investigation, the recorded spider diversity is also supported by Sebastian et al. (2005), who surveyed irrigated rice fields in Kerala and recorded 1,130 individual spiders belonging to 92 species, 47 genera, and 16 families.
 The abundance of spiders in the present study corresponds with the findings of Shyamrao et al. (2019), who reported 2,605 spiders in rice fields, with Araneidae and Tetragnathidae as the most abundant families.
 Further supporting this, Priyadarshini & Mahapatra (2023) documented 93 spider species across 17 families in the Rabi season and 13 families in the Kharif season, with Araneidae exhibiting the highest species diversity (28 species) and Tetragnathidae having the highest abundance (1,106 individuals).
 Ravi et al. (2022) also observed spider diversity similar to the trends observed in the present investigation.
 Similarly, Zhimomi (2006) recorded 13 species of spiders, 4 species of damselflies/dragonflies, 3 predatory beetles, and 1 predatory Dipteran in rice fields in Nagaland.
 In the present study, the diversity of parasitoids was high, with families such as Ichneumonidae, Braconidae, Scelionidae, and Chalcididae being the most dominant.
 These results align with Kathirvelu (2019), who recorded a total of 889 parasitoids.
 Additionally, Pathak et al. (2020) recorded 26 species of parasitoids, with Apanteles, Telenomus, Trichogramma, and Xanthopimpla being the dominant genera, which corroborates the findings of the present investigation.
 The diversity of predatory species in the present investigation aligns with Rahaman and Stout (2019), who recorded Micraspis discolor, Lycosa pseudoannulata, Ophionea indica, Forticula auricularia, Cyrtorhinus lividipennis, and Agriocnemis pygmaea as key predators and Trichogramma japonicum, Telenomus rowani, and Tetrastichus schoenobii as parasitoids in rice fields, which is in agreement with the present investigation.

-Table 3: Diversity of insect pests and their natural enemies in lowland rice agroecosystem at Medziphema, Singrijan and Kuhoxu in Nagaland.
+Table 3: Diversity of insect pests and their natural enemies in the lowland rice agroecosystem at Medziphema, Singrijan and Kuhoxu in Nagaland.